Maximiliano Fernandez: 2023–24 season: U.S. national bronze

 Plazas/Fernandez concluded the season by making their World Championship debut at the 2024 edition in Montreal.
 They finished thirteenth.

-2024–25 season
+2024–25 season: Struggles with injury

 Although Plazas/Fernandez were scheduled to compete on the Grand Prix circuit at the 2024 NHK Trophy and the 2024 Cup of China, they announced via their shared Instagram account in early October that they had withdrawn from both events due Fernandez being plagued by an injury.
 The pair ultimately sat out for the remainder of the season to focus on Fernandez's recovery.

+2025–26 season: Return to competition

+Plazas/Fernandez returned to competition in September 2025 at the 2025 CS Kinoshita Group Cup, where they placed fourth.
+They followed this up with another fourth-place finish at the 2025 Tayside Trophy.

+Selected as host picks at 2025 Skate America, Plazas/Fernandez finished the event in seventh place.
+They subsequently went on to win the silver medal at 2025 CS Golden Spin of Zagreb.

+In January, Plazas/Fernandez competed at the 2026 U.S. Championships, where they finished in sixth place.

+2026–27 season

+Plazas/Fernandez opened their season placing 5th at the 2026 Kinoshita Group Cup.